-To protect yourself from lawsuits, there are a number of strategies an individual can employ.
-Three methods discussed here include utilizing a limited liability company (LLC), using a trust protect your assets from creditors, and using retirement accounts.
-Businesspeople can use one or all of these methods, and each method offered here offers a certain amount of protection from possible lawsuits and creditors.
+Businesspeople can use one or all of these methods.
+Each method offered here offers a certain amount of protection from possible lawsuits and creditors.

-Forming an LLC allows an investor to make a new legal entity that is considered separate from the owners.
+Forming an LLC allows an investor to make a new legal entity that the law considers separate from the owners.
 As such, this distance creates a certain amount of liability protection.
-For example, if the LLC defaults on certain debts, its assets may be up for grabs, but the assets of the owners are kept separate from that threat.
+For example, if the LLC defaults on certain debts, its assets may be up for grabs.
+But the assets of the owners are kept separate from that threat.
 The only assets that are threatened by legal action or creditors are those the owner placed in the business.

 However, owners do need to pay debts they guaranteed personally and may be responsible for things like unpaid payroll obligation.
-Illicit or fraudulent wrongdoing done on behalf of the LLC, and as a consequence of their actions may also cause them to lose assets.
+Illicit or fraudulent wrongdoing done on behalf of the LLC is another.
+As a consequence of their actions may also cause them to lose personal assets.

 LLC Asset Protection Strategies

 There is decreased liability offered by LLC formation in addition to asset protection strategies that can be employed.
 Liability protection means when the business is sued, the owners and managers can be shielded from that lawsuit.
-Asset protection comes into play when the LLC members are attached legally in a personal matter, and the LLC acts to protect the assets held inside the company from being taken away from the owners.
+Protecting assets comes into play when the LLC members are attacked legally for a personal matter.
+The LLC acts to protect the assets held inside the company from being taken away from the owners.
 There are substantial tax benefits.
 Additionally, there are a few other benefits to consider what you can take advantage of with your LLC formation.
-Here are some tips:

 - Each time you buy a new property, make sure to create a land trust, for privacy of ownership.
 Each land trust should be owned by a new LLC.
 Technically speaking, the LLC is the beneficiary of the land trust.
-By sealing off the property in the LLC and placing it into a land trust, you offer multiple strategies for protection for each real estate investment.
+Sealing off the property in the LLC and place it into a land trust.
+By doing so, you offer multiple strategies for protection and privacy for each real estate investment.

-- Keeping your assets spread out like this helps to keep them protected, because keeping everything separate ensures that a lawsuit on one property does not leave other properties vulnerable to seizure.
+- Keeping your assets spread out like this helps to keep them protected.
+Keeping everything separate ensures that a lawsuit on one property does not leave other properties vulnerable to seizure.

-- Just like the concept of keeping a separate LLC for each real estate investment helps to protect the loss of all of your investments in a lawsuit, valuable business assets can also be held under a new LLC.
+- As stated, the concept of keeping a separate LLC for each real estate investment helps to protect the loss of all of your investments in a lawsuit.
+So, too, valuable business assets can also be held under separate LLCs.
 Again, this helps to keep all of your assets away from creditors in case of lawsuits.
-After completing this step, make sure you have your main corporation or LLC that operates your business sign lease agreements with the LLCs that own the equipment.
+Your main corporation or LLC that operates your business then signs lease agreements with the LLCs that own the equipment.
 By taking these steps, if your main company winds up getting sued, there are few assets of interest for creditors to seize.

 - Make sure that each business you set up is formed as a separate LLC, keeping it apart from the others.
 By separating these valuable resources, you spread out your assets and liability in the event that a lawsuit attacks your main company.

 - An even stronger protective strategy is to have both an additional LLC established offshore that holds an offshore account.
 This can be done as your company increases its profits and value.
-Offshore LLCs and accounts typically offer increased asset protection from creditors in comparison to those LLCs formed in the United States.
-Of course, jurisdictional rules and regulations apply, but for the most part, it is far more difficult for creditors to obtain assets tied up in an offshore corporation and offshore account.
+Offshore LLCs and accounts typically offer increased asset protection from creditors in comparison.
+It makes a big difference if assets are held in a company beyond the reach of the courts.
+Of course, jurisdictional rules and regulations apply.
+But for the most part, it is far more difficult for creditors to obtain assets tied up in an offshore LLC and offshore account.

 - Stepping it up a notch higher, have the offshore LLC owned by an offshore asset protection trust.
 With an offshore trustee, you now have a person in place who is not bound by your local court orders.
 So, if the judge demands the money to be returned, the trustee can refuse to comply.

-- Make sure to stay on top of paying your yearly fees and keep your business entities all current and legal as you pursue this strategy, which are usually quite reasonable.
+- Make sure to stay on top of paying your yearly fees.
+Keep your business entities all current and legal as you pursue this strategy.
+The fees are usually quite reasonable.
 Forgetting any of this can not only undo your asset protection, but cause you other litigation problems and late fees.
-If you are utilizing the strategy of multiple LLCs to protect your assets, then you need to stay on top of the fees at hand to keep your companies current.
+It is wise to utilize the strategy of multiple LLCs to protect your assets.
+You just need to stay on top of the fees at hand to keep your companies current.

 - Make sure you pay close attention to real estate liens that may exist against any of your piece of real estate.
 You need to increase the number of companies as you increase your holdings.